hong-qing-liu/english-hong-qing-liu.github.io/_talks/SED.md

 ---

 ##  Acoustic(sound) event detection
-- <font size=3> The objective of AED is to dentify and classify different types of sounds present within an audio signal.</font>
+- <font size=3> The objective of AED is to identify and classify different types of sounds present within an audio signal.</font>